aprilmintacpineda/fluxible-js/README.md

 ### Using synchronous storage

-`getItem` and `setItem` should be sync, pretty much like with [window.localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage)
+`getItem` and `setItem` should be sync, pretty much like with [window.localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).
+[See example use-case with react-fluxible](https://github.com/aprilmintacpineda/react-fluxible#example-with-state-persistence-using-windowlocalstorage).

 ```ts
 import { createStore } from 'fluxible-js';